Colorado's record-breaking wildfires show "climate change is here and now"

 Udall says much of the poor runoff is a result of increased evaporation due to a very warm and dry spring and summer.
 Over the past few months there have been a number of significant heat waves in the West, two of which were of historic proportions.
 The extra added heat energy vaporizes spring snow cover, and the lack of new moisture provides nothing to buffer the loss.

 In the Southwestern states, June through August rainfall was the lowest since 1895 and temperatures were the highest since 1895, according to NOAA.
-In Colorado so far, this year is the 8th warmest and 2nd driest on record.
+In Colorado so far, this year is the eighth warmest and second driest on record.
 Denver has experienced more 90-degree days than any year in its history.

 "We've had next to no moisture over the last 3 months which is highly unusual.
 The Arizona monsoon often carries moisture to Colorado but this year it was a complete bust," said Udall.